cloud-copilot/iam-expand/README.md

 If no actions are passed as arguments, the CLI will read from stdin.

 #### Expanding JSON input
-If the input is a valid json document, the CLI will find every instance of `Action` and 'NotAcion' that is a string or an array of strings and expand them.
+If the input is a valid json document, the CLI will find every instance of `Action` and 'NotAction' that is a string or an array of strings and expand them.
 This is useful for finding all the actions in a policy document or set of documents.

 Given `policy.json`
 ```json